Bird Flu 101: What It Is & Why It’s Making Headlines

 Those who work closely with birds, such as poultry farm workers, veterinarians, and bird handlers, have a higher chance of exposure.
 These individuals should take additional safety measures, including wearing protective gear and maintaining proper hygiene.
 Regular health check-ups can also help detect infections early before they become severe.

 If you fall into a high-risk category, it’s essential to stay updated on vaccinations and follow preventive guidelines.
 Keeping your immune system strong through a balanced diet, exercise, and sufficient sleep can also reduce the risk of severe illness.
 Knowing your risk level allows you to take proactive steps toward better health and safety.
+Learn more about the fungal and bacterial infections, a guide that everyone needs.

 Bird Flu Prevention: Simple Daily Habits That Help